vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/system-profile.md

 apiVersion: training.eduk8s.io/v1alpha1
 kind: SystemProfile
 metadata:
-  name: default-system-profile
+  name: named-system-profile
 spec:
   analytics:
     google:
       trackingId: UA-XXXXXXX-1
 ```

 Custom dimensions are used in Google Analytics to record details about the workshop a user is doing, and through which training portal and cluster it was accessed.
-You can therefore use the same Google Analytics tracking ID with eduk8s running on multiple clusters.
+You can therefore use the same Google Analytics tracking ID with Educates running on multiple clusters.

 To support use of custom dimensions in Google Analytics you must configure the Google Analytics property with the following custom dimensions.
 They must be added in the order shown as Google Analytics doesn't allow you to specify the index position for a custom dimension and will allocate them for you.
 You can't already have custom dimensions defined for the property, as the new custom dimensions must start at index of 1.